 - Cover and make sure valve is on “sealing.”
 Press the manual button and set to 22 minutes.

-- When the timer beeps let the pot sit for at least 10 minutes and then release any additional pressure.
+- When the pot beeps let the pot sit for 10 minutes and then release any additional pressure.
 Stir a bit and discard the bay leaf.
 Add in lime juice and additional salsa to brighten it up, if needed.
 Scoop into bowls and top with desired toppings.